Deucalion7/hello-world/README.md

 # hello-world
-Hello my name is Winston I'm 34 and live in San Jose, CA.
+Hello my name is Winston I'm 34 and live in San Jose, CA. I have a wife and a baby daughter.